What is ISU?

 Please note:

-Due to organisational reasons, we can only give you a final confirmation of the persons providing individual study support after the registration period for courses has ended.
-The final assignment depends on the demand and on the competence of the persons providing individual study support.
+Due to organisational reasons, we can give you a final confirmation of the persons providing individual study support (ISUs) after the end of the course registration period.
+The final allocation depends on the needs of the applicants as well as on the competences of the students providing individual study support.

 Information: If you are interested in providing individual study support, you can find information for (prospective) teacher education students on the Inclusive Education website.